LockonS483/AutoJailMarker/README.md

 ## How To Install
-* Enable dalamud test by using /xldev, clicking the Dalamud tab at the top left, and checking "Enable Dalamud Testing"
+* Enable dalamud test by using /xldev, clicking the Dalamud tab at the top left, and checking "Enable Dalamud Testing" ** this should no longer be required after Oct 10, 2021 when api4 becomes the stable release
 * Restart the game with the launcher
 * Use /xlplugins to open the plugin menu
 * Click the Settings button at the bottom and go to the Experimental tab